Erdos-Projects/spring-2026-hitmakers/README.md

 ### Calibrating the Final Random Forest

-Even for RF, the raw probabilities are compressed (range 0.26–0.74) and deviate from the diagonal at the extremes.
+For RF, the raw probabilities are compressed (range 0.26–0.74) and deviate from the diagonal at the extremes.
 To make the probabilities genuinely reportable, we applied post-hoc calibration using two standard methods on top of the final tuned RF.

-Both calibrators are trained on the out-of-fold (OOF) predictions from Step 7 of the pipeline — the same unbiased predictions already used for threshold tuning — so no new cross-validation is needed and there is no data leakage.
+Both calibrators are trained on the OOF predictions.

 ![Calibration comparison for the final RF: uncalibrated vs sigmoid vs isotonic](Complementary%20Study/calibration_rf_sigmoid_isotonic.png)